Writing a “Letter to the Editor” 101

 If it’s not published, it’s still a victory:

 Three: You just did something meaningful and useful.
 You put yourself out there for a cause you believe in.
-You took the time to write a few brief, well-crafted sentences (hard) instead of many long paragraphs (easier) about a topic important to you.
-The more you practice writing short, high impact LTEs, the better you will be at delivering compelling, concise messages that resonate with your advocacy audience(s).
+You took the time to write a few brief, well-crafted sentences (which is difficult to do) instead of many long paragraphs (easier to do) about a topic important to you.
+The more you practice writing short, high–impact LTEs, the better you will be at delivering compelling, concise messages that resonate with your audience(s).

 How do I write an LTE?

-• Keep your eye out for articles.
+- Keep your eye out for articles.
 There are plenty of opportunities to weigh in through an LTE.
-Look for virtually any article or opinion piece that bears on your cause directly or indirectly and use it as a jumping off point.
+Look for any article or opinion piece that talks about your cause directly or indirectly and use it as a jumping off point.

-• Check out the submission guidelines.
+- Check the submission guidelines.
 Each media outlet has its own submission guidelines, but typically, you send your submission by email, including your contact information, and the outlet will email you back if they are considering your LTE for publication.
-Tip: Make sure the media outlet is in your “safe sender’s” list.
+Tip: Make sure the media outlet is in your “safe senders” list.
 If they don’t hear back from you promptly, you can easily lose your spot.

-• Pithy, pithy, pithy.
-Generally, the shorter your letter, the better the chances of publication.
-Achieving short, declarative sentences may add time to this task (as Mark Twain famously said: “If I had more time, I would have written a shorter letter.”).
-But have faith: brevity isn’t a talent, it’s a skill that can be learned.
+- Be pithy.
+The shorter your letter, the better the chances of publication.
+Achieving short, declarative sentences may add time to this task.
+As Mark Twain famously said, “If I had more time, I would have written a shorter letter.”
+But have faith: brevity isn’t a talent; it’s a skill that can be learned.

 Practice Run

 You can do this!
-If you have committed some time to preparing now, cut and paste this section into a Word document, and we’ll do it together.
+If you have committed some time to preparing now, cut and paste this section into a Word document, and we’ll start writing it together.
 Just to narrow the field, let’s focus on a health issue:

 Step 1: Pick your key point.